ohansrud/stock-alerts/README.md

 # stock-alerts

-Configure your financial alerts from your favorite stock market and receive notifications by email when their expressions are evaluated as true. "stock-alerts" is your personal technical analyst and adviser using your own rules.
+Configure your financial alerts from your favorite stock market and receive notifications by email when their expressions are evaluated as true.
+Every expression is a set of technical indicators evaluated on quotes from your portfolio defined by you.
+"Stock-Alerts" is your personal technical analyst and adviser using your own rules.

 ## Features
 * Uses Yahoo Finance API (you can use all his ticker symbols)